digitalgust/tinyj2c/README.md

 # java2c

 Translate JAVA source to C source, build as standlone binary, and run without any class file.
-It's so small can be used to embed device.
+It's so small can be used to embedded device.

 # Feature
 * garbage collection